Kraisie/SeriesTracker/README.md

 All data is provided by TheTvdb.com, a database of series.

 ### Installation
-* You just need Java 8 or higher for this program: https://java.com/de/download/manual.jsp
+* You just need Java 8 for this program: https://java.com/de/download/manual.jsp
 * And the `.jar`-File of the SeriesTracker: https://github.com/Kraisie/SeriesTracker/releases

 ### Start